Kopano-Labs/Bookit-5s-Arena/README.md

 ## 🚀 Usage
 ### For user's
-- Register/Login to your student account
+- Register/Login to your user account
 - Browse available appointment slots
 - Select your preferred date and time
 - Confirm your appointment booking